hadreemustaffa/age-calculator/README.md

 ### Continued development

-- Will be using Vite more in coming challenge that involves static sites.
+- Will be using Vite more in challenges that involves static sites.

 ### Useful resources